voxpupuli/puppet-splunk/README.md

 ### Types

-* `splunk_config`: This is a meta resource used to configur defaults for all the splunkforwarder and splunk types.
+* `splunk_config`: This is a meta resource used to configure defaults for all the splunkforwarder and splunk types.
 This type should not be declared directly as it is declared in `splunk::params` and used internally by the types and providers.